Because…let’s face it. We’re all broke. So we’ve got 8 tips to save serious money!

 Even though you may not be making much money right now, that doesn’t mean you have to put your complete life on hold.
 You should still be able to enjoy a friend’s wedding or buy a new pair of pants because….well…they’re fabulous!
 But…they’re also expensive!!
 So why don’t you get rewarded for something you are already doing?

 Spend some time researching credit cards and reward programs to see which one will work for you.
 Our personal favorites are Southwest Airlines (haven’t paid for a trip in 2 years–for real), Chase Ink, and the Chase Preferred.
 You can save a bizarre amount of money on flights, dining out, and gifts.
 Lots.
 And there are many, many more cards out there that may better suit your needs.
-If you don’t know where to start, check out this blog for pointers and tips!
+If you don’t know where to start, check out this The Points Guy Blog for pointers and tips!

 Get ready to travel in style, girl.